- Patient Comments: Munchausen Syndrome by Proxy - Symptoms

 In the diagnostic manual that is recognized by most mental-health professionals, The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, MSBP is classified as a somatic symptom and related disorder and is referred to as factitious disorder that is imposed by one individual on another.

-Symptoms include the sufferer being induced to experience physical or psychological symptoms or to have symptoms fabricated by another, usually a caretaker.
+Symptoms of MSBP include the sufferer being induced to experience physical or psychological symptoms or to have symptoms fabricated by another person, usually a caretaker.
 Specific symptoms in the victim are nearly as varied as the number of victims and perpetrators, with perhaps more emphasis on symptoms that are more feasibly manufactured or induced or are more difficult to measure objectively through laboratory tests (for example, stomach upset, other body aches and pains, and trouble breathing or sleeping).
 Some more common symptoms presented by victims of MSBP include suffocation, induced seizures, bleeding, or poisoning that presents as vomiting or diarrhea.
 The abusive parent may describe symptoms in their child that do not exist.
 The symptoms may get worse only when the suspected caretaker is present or recently visited and may improve when the perpetrator is absent.
 Theories on what motivates the adult who assumes the sick role by causing a child to be sick might fall into one of three categories of motivation: help seeking, active induction of symptoms, and "addiction" to interactions with doctors.
-The help seeker is thought to be motivated to fabricate or cause their child's illness as a way of getting help for him or herself, assuming the sick role through their association with the supposedly sick child.
-This may be due to their feeling overwhelmed by their marriage, parenthood, or their own physical or emotional problems.
+The help seeker is thought to be motivated to fabricate or cause their child's symptoms as a way of getting help for him or herself, assuming the sick role through their association with the supposedly sick child.
+This may be due to their feeling overwhelmed by their adult relationship, parenthood, or their own physical or emotional problems.
 The parent who actively induces symptoms of MSBP in the victim is thought to be seeking control of the medical professionals, as well as wanting recognition as an excellent parent by the professionals.
 Perpetrators who seem to be addicted to doctors are thought to be motivated to be seen as knowing better than the doctors.